 VIP's Economic Justice Program (EJP) addresses survivors' needs with cultural humility and a strengths-based approach.
 EJP develops strategies that recognize the impact of intergenerational poverty, racism, xenophobia, and misogyny and help survivors to build assets and attain financial literacy and increase income/establish new income sources.
-EJP assists with credit repair, bankruptcy, banking, small business development, and kicked-off its first ever worker-cooperative initiative in fiscal year 2019.
+EJP assists with credit repair, bankruptcy, banking and small business development.
 Educational workshops explore survivor's relationships with money, culture, and other systemic structures such as patriarchy and capitalism.
 Seed money provides survivors with a critical starting point for building small businesses.
 ArteSanando (Healing Arts) is a small business development initiative designed to enhance the marketing, financial, and business skills of clients who sell homemade food and jewelry, and enables clients to move their business to a level where they can sustain themselves and their families.